davner/31daysofgrief.github.io/_posts/2024-10-04-day-4-bee-real.md

 We watched *Halloweentown*, a movie I used to watch every Halloween with my mom and sister.
 It’s a tradition I still keep.
 That night, with my friends around me, we laughed, made terrible jokes, and Alexis killed an impression of the Cromwell witches chanting to save *Halloweentown*. **Aggie Cromwell would have been proud.**

-For a little while, the grief lifted, and I felt surrounded by love.
+For a little while, the grief lifted.

 ---